Geometry in Architecture

 Geometry within a Bridge

-In this example, six basic elements of geometry (point, segment, ray, line, angle, and triangle) have been identified within the bridge.
+In this example, six basic elements of geometry (point, segment, ray, line, angle, and triangle) have been identified within the structure.

 From